How do Qantas Frequent Flyer credit cards work?

 • only plan to use your credit card occasionally, or;

-If you are likely to carry some debt on your credit card, it’s possible that the interest you pay will outweigh the benefits.
-In this instance, you may want to consider a low rate credit card instead.
+If you’re likely to carry some debt on your credit card, it’s possible that the interest you pay will outweigh the benefits.
+In this instance, you may want to consider a low rate credit card or credit card with no annual fee instead.

 Frequently Asked Questions about Qantas Frequent Flyer Credit Cards